Crisis on Earth-X: Arrow episode

-The Flash
+The Flash episode

 Rotten Tomatoes reported an 89% approval rating, based on 9 reviews for the episode.

 Schedeen awarded The Flash's episode a 9.2 out of 10, noting that while part 1 had "a slow start" and part 2 gave "a fairly underwhelming follow-up... the crossover finally seemed to click" in part 3.
 Scott Von Doviak at The A.V.
 Club gave the episode a "B+" rating, stating "Even a lesser installment like this one features the spectacle of the Flash and The Ray battling the Red Tornado, as well as the appealing non-superpowered Nazi-fighting team of Iris and Felicity.
 For the most part, I've felt like a kid coming home with a fresh stack of comics, and I can think of no higher praise than that."
 Mike Cecchini of Den of Geek gave it 4 out of 5 stars.
 He wrote that while "'mirror universe Nazis' don't make for the most nuanced of villains, and when you're using concentration camp imagery, well, you'd better make sure you're not being exploitative," The Flash's episode "completely embraces its lunacy in ways that I don't even think those first two chapters dreamed of."